 Lee Mack, creator of Not Going Out, has long been drawn to the figure of his great grandfather, Billy Mac.
 Autographed photographs and mementoes reveal that Billy was also a comedian and that he performed at the ‘Chic’ Casino in Lee’s native Southport – can Lee find out more?

-“As I get older, I’m getting more curious,” Lee says of researching his family history.
-He begins by ordering up Billy’s birth certificate, which show that William Alexander McKillop was born in 1889, which means he was 25 years old when the First World War broke out.
+“As I get older, I’m getting more curious,” Lee says at the start of his episode of Who Do You Think You Are?
+He begins by ordering up Billy’s birth record.
+It shows that William Alexander McKillop was born in 1889, which means he was 25 years old when the First World War broke out.
 In August 1914, Billy volunteered for the King’s Liverpool Regiment as part of the first-ever Pals Battalion.

 In the wake of the conflict, Billy carried on performing, but by 1922 he was working in the “wireless apparatus” industry.
 But there’s one last twist.
 Lee was curious as to why the family has publicity photographs of Billy that have been autographed.
 It turns out that he “ended up marrying an autograph hunter”, Lee’s great grandmother, Gladys.